tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 ### Figuring out if malicious behaviour is immediately slashable

 Let's say H1 was committed from this full node's perspective (see Appendix A).
+_If neither of the headers (H1 and H2) were committed from the full node's perspective, the evidence must be rejected._

 Intersect validator sets of H1 and H2.

 * if there are signers(H2) that are not part of validators(H1), they misbehaved as